open-policy-agent/opa/README.md

 OPA's policy engine supports a purpose built declarative language for policy.
 Developers do not have to design a policy language, build a compiler or interpreter, or implement other language analysis tools to policy enable their applications.

+For more details, see the [OPA Concepts](./docs/CONCEPTS.md) document.

 ## Project Information

 - License: [Apache Version 2.0](./LICENSE)